-Now from here I could talk about the use of formative assessment practices but I was actually thinking more about how all of us need to deepen our understanding of, seeing the need for and beginning to both embrace and develop a growth mindset.
-Let me just give a quick definition of growth mindset to get us started.
-From Carol Dweck’s work:
+Now from here I could talk about the use of formative assessment practices but I was actually thinking more about how many of us need to deepen our understanding of, see the need for, and begin to both embrace and develop a growth mindset.
+Let me just give a quick definition of “growth mindset” to get us started from Carol Dweck’s work:

-And there are connections to what we practice when we integrate formative assessment into our daily instructional practice.
-Students are given systems, processes and tools to help them stretch, practice, learn with and from each other in ways that create opportunities for them to grow – transform—as learners.
+There are connections to what we practice when we integrate formative assessment into our daily instructional practice.
+Students are given systems, processes, and tools to help them stretch, practice, and learn with and from each other in ways that create opportunities for them to grow—to transform—as learners.
 Success is possible!